qq919006380/smart-goals-template/src/content/blog/how-to-track-smart-goals-effectively.md

 ---
 draft: false
-title: "How to Track Your SMART Goals Effectively: 7 Proven Methods + Tools"
+title: "How to Track Your SMART Goals Effectively: 5 Simple Methods"
-snippet: "Learn 7 practical methods to track SMART goals, from spreadsheets to apps.
-Includes free templates, weekly review frameworks, and expert tips for staying accountable and achieving more."
+snippet: "Learn 5 practical methods to track SMART goals that actually work.
+From spreadsheets to apps, find the system that fits your style."
 image: {
     src: "https://images.unsplash.com/photo-1454165804606-c3d57bc86b40?&fit=crop&w=430&h=240",
     alt: "tracking smart goals with data and charts"